This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 Bukit Merese or Merese Hill is one of my new favorite places in Lombok.
 Located on the western side of Tanjung Aan, the best beach in Lombok, Bukit Merese offers the most incredible scenery.
 To one side you see the picturesque Serenting Beach and Seger surfing Beach lined with majestic palm trees.
-To the other side, you get a panoramic view of Tanjung Aan all the way to Batu Payung, which is a large stone shaped like a face also worth checking out.
+To the other side, you get a panoramic view of Tanjung Aan all the way to Batu Payung, which is a large stone shaped like a face also worth checking out (it has recently collapsed).
 So as you can probably tell, you should experience the stunning Bukit Merese at least once while in Lombok!

 // This post contains affiliate links